 Handout for this week--detailed run-down of lecture content with links to all other content for in-class exercises and with the homework assignment.
 From this handout, you can download everything else you need.

 Week 3 (1 October): Importing Data, Objects in R and descriptive statistics

 Handout for this week--lecture content with homework assignment.
 From this handout, you can download everything else you need.

 Quick R: Lots of nice information, particularly for users of SAS, SPSS, and Stata.
 Example-driven approach.

-R Cookbook: Just as the name suggests, this has contributed "recipes" for analysis.
+Cookbook for R (formerly R Cookbook): Just as the name suggests, this has contributed "recipes" for analysis.
 Useful, but you have to do some digging.

 R for Matlab users: Nice table of R commands side-by-side with Matlab commands (for those of you coming from a Matlab background).